Fire in Tripoli Harbor: Inside Stephen Decatur’s Secret Mission to Burn the USS Philadelphia - 1804

 Combustible materials including tar, rope, and pitch were placed throughout the frigate and ignited at multiple points.
 The fire spread quickly through the rigging and lower decks, ensuring the vessel’s total loss.
 As flames intensified, Decatur ordered withdrawal.
 The boarding party returned to the Intrepid and exited the harbor under sporadic fire from coastal batteries and nearby vessels.
 There were no American fatalities.

-The operation successfully denied Tripoli a major naval asset and eliminated the risk of the Philadelphia being used against U.S. forces.
-It demonstrated the U.S. Navy’s ability to conduct precise, high-risk operations inside defended enemy harbors with limited resources and strict operational discipline.
+The operation denied Tripoli a major naval asset and eliminated the risk of the Philadelphia being used against U.S. forces, demonstrating the U.S. Navy’s ability to execute precise, high risk operations inside fortified enemy harbors.
+British naval commander Horatio Nelson reportedly called it “the most bold and daring act of the age.”

 Comments